delodell/jollyjump/wp-content/plugins/wp-file-upload/readme.txt

 * It supports filters and actions before and after file upload.
 * It contains a visual editor for customizing the plugin easily without any knowledge of shortcodes or programming
 * It supports logging of upload events or management of files, which can be viewed by admins through the Dashboard.
+* It includes an Uploaded Files top-level menu item in the Dashboard, from where admins can view the uploaded files.
-* It includes a file browser in the Dashboard, from where admins can view the uploaded files and manage them.
+* It includes a file browser in the Dashboard, from where admins can manage the files.
 * It supports multilingual characters and localization.

 The plugin is translated in the following languages:

+* Portuguese, kindly provided by Rui Alao
 * German
 * French, kindly provided by Thomas Bastide of http://www.omicronn.fr/ and improved by other contributors
 * Serbian, kindly provided by Andrijana Nikolic of http://webhostinggeeks.com/